 Shock and Awe

-Every once in a while, amaze people with something so outrageous that not only will they be wowed on a personal level, they will spread the word.
-This genre of campaign is difficult to execute, but it is effective.
+Every once in awhile, amaze people with something so outrageous that not only will they be wowed on a personal level, they will spread the word.
+This genre of the campaign is difficult to execute, but it is effective.

 Rapper 50 Cent is familiar with the advantages of generating shock and awe.
 Responding to a critical slam by a disgruntled fan, Canadian teenager Pierce Ruane, who posted a YouTube video claiming that 50 Cent was a sellout for advertising Vitamin Water and other products, 50 Cent flew Ruane to New York City and posted a new YouTube video of them having fun hanging out together.